newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/home-health-aide-license.md

 * Copy of health care practitioner supervisor's registered nursing license
 * Copy of application for employment of all registered nurses
 * Copy of health care practitioner supervisor's certificate of malpractice insurance
+* Proof of business net worth
 *  `Registered agent's|registered-agent` contact information (if firm is a corporation or out-of-state corporation)
 * Notarized application submission statement called "Affidavit for Health Care Services Firm"
 * Applicable fees paid